AndyWalker81/pands-project2021/README.md

 #### 3. Save Data to .txt File

 Next, the data is saved as irisData.txt.
-This is in a more readable format than the original downloaded data set:

 ```python
 with open('irisData.txt', "wt") as f:
      f.write(str(irisData))
 ```

+This is in a more easily-readable format than the original downloaded data set (shown in Figure 2):

  ![alt text](https://github.com/AndyWalker81/PANDS/blob/main/irisData_txt.PNG "Iris Data")